lucee/lucee-docs/docs/04.guides/04.cookbooks/22.Extension-Installation/page.md

 On the Extension detail page, you can upgrade or downgrade the version or uninstall it.

-With JDBC drivers, choose the version you require, the version numbers are based on the undelying JDBC Library.
+With JDBC drivers, choose the version you require, the version numbers are based on the underlying JDBC Library.

 By default Lucee allows installing extensions from the following sites